andruschak/arcade-machine/README.md

 ##### Joysticks:

-I wanted the absolute best option I could find here.
+You want the absolute best option you can find here.
 It is important that these can take a beating.
 I ended up going with the Mag-stik and have been very happy with them.
 A cool feature is the ability to lift and twist the stick to move from 8-way to 4-way controls.
 This is great for old school games like PACMAN that only support 4 way controls.

 ##### Buttons:

-As with the joysticks, I wanted the closest thing to real as possible.
+As with the joysticks, the closest thing to real as possible.
 I am very happy with how the classic pushbuttons worked out.
 Unfortunately at the time there wasn't an option for LED buttons.
 This would be a cool feature as you can light them up ingame based on whether or not they're active!

 Ensure to make space for wiring and button placement.
 There is a lot going on in there so leave room.